 If you have a non-resident company in need of transactional banking in Europe or the EU, Cyprus might be worth considering.
 Obviously, your overall risk profile, business type, transaction activity, and where you can open accounts outside of Cyprus will ultimately determine whether opening a business bank account in Cyprus makes sense for you.
 And if you’re not sure, check out GlobalBanks Insider below.
 After you join, we’ll help you sort the best banking options for you and your business.

 Obviously, one of the most important considerations when determining if you should open a business bank account in Cyprus is whether or not you can afford to bank here.
-In post-crisis Cyprus, banks are trigger-happy when it comes to fees, so bank and banker selection are important, as is identifying which fees can be waived.
+In post-crisis Cyprus, banks are trigger-happy when it comes to fees.
+So, bank and banker selection are as important as is identifying which fees are negotiable.

 There are a number of other groups, and important considerations when opening accounts in Cyprus.
-To learn more you can access our premium report or send us a message with your question and we’ll see if we can help.
+To learn more you can access our premium report or send us a message.

 If you need help sorting out your banking options, are struggling with account opening, or just aren’t sure where to turn, we can help.